Majolatrix/Majolatrix/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-🌱 I’m currently learning: Data Sciencie with R & Python and BI Tools like Power BI / Tableau

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-📫 How to reach me: mariajosecancinos@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->